testcontainers/testcontainers-java/docs/modules/redpanda.md

 [Create Admin Client](../../modules/redpanda/src/test/java/org/testcontainers/redpanda/RedpandaContainerTest.java) inside_block:createAdminClient
 <!--/codeinclude-->

-There are scenarios where connecting to the broker is needed.
-The consumer/producer can be another container in the same network or a different process where port to connect to differs from the default exposed port `9092`.
+There are scenarios where additional listeners are needed because the consumer/producer can be another container in the same network or a different process where the port to connect differs from the default exposed port `9092`.
 E.g [Toxiproxy](../../docs/modules/toxiproxy.md).

 <!--codeinclude-->
 [Register additional listener](../../modules/redpanda/src/test/java/org/testcontainers/redpanda/RedpandaContainerTest.java) inside_block:registerListener